Steve Southerland (Florida politician): Personal life

 Steve and Susan Southerland have four children.
 He is a member of Emerald Coast Fellowship, a Baptist church in Panama City.

 Southerland served as Chairman of the Bay County Chamber of Commerce and Chairman of the Salvation Army Advisory Board as well as such community boards including the Florida State University Panama City Development Board and the Covenant Hospice Foundation Board.
-He is a member of the National Rifle Association, and a founding member and the former Vice President of the Bay Patriots.
+He is a member of the National Rifle Association of America, and a founding member and the former Vice President of the Bay Patriots.